 Yee-Haw Hill at Saddleback Ranch, Steamboat Springs

 If you’re looking for the best sledding hill in Colorado, you can find them near Denver.
-A short drive for local families and visitors means more time having fun in the snow!
+A short drive for local families and visitors means more time to have fun in the snow!
 Here are the best sledding hills within 2 hours of Denver.

 Hidden Valley, Rocky Mountain National Park

-Those local or traveling to Breckenridge can visit the snow tubing hills in nearby Copper Mountain, Frisco Adventure Park, or Keystone for some fun winter activities with your kids.
+Those who are local or traveling to Breckenridge can visit the snow tubing hills in nearby Copper Mountain, Frisco Adventure Park, or Keystone for some fun winter activities with your kids.
 However, if you are looking for a FREE activity and happen to have your own sled, be sure to check out the sledding hill at Carter Park.
 This local sledding hill is located at 300 S. High Street, Breckenridge.
 What a fun way to spend some quality family time together outside in the fresh, mountain air racing your family members down the hill!
-COVID-19 safety precautions for Breckenridge can be found on their website.

-Winter Park sponsors a free sledding hill.
+Winter Park sponsors a free sledding hill in Colorado for families.
 Open to the public, it is located at Rendezvous Event Center at Hideaway Park, near downtown Winter Park.
-Sleds are available at the hill and are checked out using the honor system, however, it is unsure how COVID is impacting this option for the 2020-2021 season.
-COVID-19 safety precautions for Winter Park can be found on their website.
+Sleds are available at the hill and are checked out using the honor system.
+And not far, at Devil’s Thumb Ranch, you can enjoy their sledding hill as well.

 Free Sledding in Colorado with Kids